apache/flink/docs/dev/stream/state/schema_evolution.md

  the schema had been changed for the state, and migrate state schema if necessary.

 The process of migrating state to adapt to changed schemas happens automatically, and independently for each state.
+This process is performed internally by Flink by first checking if the new serializer for the state has different serialization schema than the previous serializer; if so, the previous serializer is used to read the state to objects, and written back to bytes again with the new serializer.

 Further details about the migration process is out of the scope of this documentation; please refer to [here]({{ site.baseurl }}/dev/stream/state/custom_serialization).